refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 	}
 \endcode

-nana::gui::form_loader is a template functor class.
-It creates an object of the template parameter class. nana::gui::form_loader is useful when you create a form and don't want to take care about the lifetime of the object.
+nana::form_loader is a template functor class.
+It creates an object of the template parameter class. nana::form_loader is useful when you create a form and don't want to take care about the lifetime of the object.
 Continuing with the next example, we see a form is created when the button is being clicked.